ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Rationale

-Before the starting the development of the SR profile, it is mandatory to express requirements in order to guarantee the statisfaction of the user's need.
+Before starting the development of the SR profile, it is mandatory to express requirements in order to guarantee the statisfaction of the user's need.

 #### Activity overview